rober-m/marlowe-workshop-kit/creating_wallets/README.md

 python send_funds_to_addresses.py
 ```

-Both shell scripts take in the testnet name and ada amount per wallet.
+Both scripts take in the testnet name and ADA amount per wallet.
 Example command:
 ```console
 ./send_funds_to_addresses.sh preview 10
 ./slow_send_funds_to_addresses.sh preview 10
 ```

-Both scripts also assume the master address from which the ADA gets send is stored in the *master.addr* file and the singing key for the master address in *master.skey* file.
+Both scripts also assume the master address from which the ADA gets send is stored in the *master.addr* file and the singing key for the master address is stored in the *master.skey* file.
 These files get generated if you execute the *create_and_fund_master_address.sh* script.

 Also in both scripts it is checked that the number of wallets taken from the *addresses.txt* multiplied with the ADA per one wallet does not exceed 10.000 ADA, which is the default value you can request from the Cardano Faucet.
-If you have an address containing more then 10.000 ADA you can change that number by hand in both shell scripts where security checks are made in the begining.
+If you have an address containing more then 10.000 ADA you can change that number by hand in both scripts where security checks are made in the begining.

 Installing the `cardano-node` and other command line tools
 ----------------------------------------------------------